 The military has a specialized legal system for military personnel and, occasionally, retired and former military personnel.
-Others associated with the military (including prisoners of war, military prisoners, and members of quasi-military organizations, such as the Public Health Service) are also subjected to the military court.
+Others associated with the military (including prisoners of war, military prisoners, and members of quasi-military organizations, such as the Public Health Service) are also subjected to the military court and a court martial lawyer.
 Although it bears a striking resemblance to the civilian legal system in the United States, there are some marked differences as well.

 Types of Court Martial Cases

 Court martial cases vary widely, and it takes a skilled military attorney to mount an effective defense.
-Our team of military attorneys defends those accused of a variety of issues, including:
+Our team of court-martial defense attorneys defends those accused of a variety of issues, including: